40509.5 Hold Explained

-If your traffic ticket is in Los Angeles County, you’ll be dealing with a collections agency called GC Services, which is a whole fiasco in and of itself.
+If your traffic ticket is in Los Angeles County, you have had to deal with a collections agency called GC Services, which is a whole fiasco in and of itself.

-GC Services will lie to you tell you the only thing you can do is pay your Los Angeles traffic ticket to get your license back.
-That is completely untrue in many circumstances!
+GC Services may have lied to you told you the only thing you can do is pay your Los Angeles traffic ticket to get your license back.
+That is completely untrue in most circumstances!

 When you have a failure to appear in court, you are still entitled to another court date, even though GC Services may tell you that you are not!

-It is better to handle a traffic ticket with a failure to appear charge in traffic court rather than to pay GC Services, because paying GC Services may result in:
+It is better to handle a traffic ticket with a failure to appear charge in traffic court in order to avoid:

 - paying extremely high fines, unnecessarily;